I put together a little spreadsheet when Covid was first entering our awareness, in early 2020.

 What we're interested in is the likelihood of true and false positive test results, and of true and false negative results.
 A more complete assessment of accuracy.

 But the prevalence of a disease in the population being tested presents an interesting dynamic affecting real world accuracy, true accuracy, as experienced in the field.
 Let's say that sensitivity and specificity are both the same, a highly accurate 99%.
-If we're testing randomly selected persons drawn from the general population, then the prevalence might be only 1% or 2% (or less) of the population at any given time.
-That was perhaps the situation in the early days of testing, and perhaps even now.
-But if the prevalence is only 1%, then 50% of the positive tests will be false positives, and if 2% then one-third will be false.
+If we're testing randomly selected persons drawn from the general population, then the prevalence of the tested disease might be only 1% or 2% (or less) of the population at any given time.
+That was perhaps the situation in the early days of Covid testing, and perhaps even now.
+But if the prevalence is only 1%, we'll see that 50% of the positive tests will be false positives, and if 2% then one-third will be false.
 This means that when prevalence is low, the tests give very little certainty value to the results even if the tests themselves have high accuracy values; they don't establish positivity with much confidence.
 But--more in a moment.

 Let me mention that if sensitivity and specificity are lower, but still high at 95%, and the prevalence is 2%, then nearly three-quarters of the positive test results will be false (72.06%).
 One must be especially dubious of the information value of testing if accuracy is high but not especially high, when prevalence is low.
 And in many common testing contexts, prevalence is indeed very low.

-This discussion should cause the reader to give some thought to the meaningfulness of a positive test for any medical condition, especially for the asymptomatic or the unscreened.
+This discussion should cause the reader to give some thought to the meaningfulness of a positive test not just for Covid but also for any medical condition, especially for the asymptomatic or the unscreened.
 But the news is not all bad.
 What are these three parameters, and how does it affect the probability of a false positive?

 The power of a negative test result is quite high; there are far fewer false negatives on similar assumptions.
 What this means is that a negative test is an imperfect but nonetheless reasonably strong indicator that one doesn't in fact have the disease.
 This is important to travelers and others wanting to demonstrate freedom from a condition.